 Unwelcome Visitors at the Bird Feeder

 Choosing to set up a bird feeder is a great idea.
-It’s relaxing to watch colorful songbirds visit your yard each day, and with a little effort you can learn a great deal about your local ecosystem.
+It’s relaxing to watch colorful songbirds visit your yard each day, and with a little effort, you can learn a great deal about your local ecosystem.
 It’s good for the birds too, as you are providing them with an abundant, reliable energy resource.

 However, it won’t be long until other critters decide they’d like a little bit of that energy resource too.
 Bird feeders don’t just attract birds.
 They attract all kinds of creatures, from tiny field mice to massive, 500-pound bears.
 You didn’t put up your feeder for them, but they will help themselves anyway.
-You can try placing a sign indicating that the food is meant only for the birds, but unfortunately mice and bears can’t read very well.
+You can try placing a sign indicating that the food is meant only for the birds, but unfortunately, mice and bears can’t read very well.

 Frankly, it doesn’t bother me when other critters steal my birdseed.
 I put the food out there in nature, and it is fair game for whoever can get to it.
 But I do have a problem with some of the other issues unwanted bird feeder visitors bring with them.
 They may pose a danger to the birds or even to my family, and they may damage property.
 That’s not acceptable.

 So how do you stop them?
-In this article you’ll learn about a few things you can do to reduce and in some cases completely eliminate the problems caused by different types of unwanted bird feeder visitors.
+In this article, you’ll learn about a few things you can do to reduce and in some cases completely eliminate the problems caused by different types of unwanted bird feeder visitors.

 Some birds just aren’t very nice, but it’s not their fault.
 They’ve evolved to act this way as a survival mechanism.
 Tough, aggressive birds get their fill when resources are scarce, where small, wimpy birds have to wait their turn.

-That’s interesting from a behavioral perspective, but when one bird species dominates your feeder it can get a little frustrating.
-In my area it is the Blue Jay that tends to take over bird feeders and push smaller birds around.
-Blue Jays are bigger, meaner and just plain smarter than most other birds, so when a bunch of them show up at the feeder the little birds scatter.
+That’s interesting from a behavioral perspective, but when one bird species dominates your feeder, it can get a little frustrating.
+In my area, it is the Blue Jay that tends to take over bird feeders and push smaller birds around.
+Blue Jays are bigger, meaner, and just plain smarter than most other birds, so when a bunch of them show up at the feeder the little birds scatter.

 The solution is to provide different sizes of feeders for different birds.
 I have one large feeder for bigger birds.
 The Blue Jays can mob that feeder when they want to, and the larger birds are less likely to be intimidated by them.

-I also have a smaller tube feeder which Blue Jays can’t feed from because the perches are too short.
+I also have a smaller tube feeder which Blue Jays can’t feed on because the perches are too short.
 The Blue Jays quickly learned they can’t get any food from the smaller feeder so they ignore it.
 This allows little birds like Goldfinches and Chickadees a safe feeder all to themselves.